First Avenue station (BMT Canarsie Line)

 The First Avenue station is a station on the BMT Canarsie Line of the New York City Subway.
 Located at the intersection of First Avenue and East 14th Street at the border of Stuyvesant Park, Stuyvesant Town, and the East Village in Manhattan, it is served by the L train at all times.

 History

+Contract 4 of the Dual Contracts, adopted on March 4, 1913, between New York City and the Brooklyn Rapid Transit Company, included a subway route under 14th Street, to run to Canarsie in Brooklyn; this became the BMT's Canarsie Line.